 That Piestewa would lose her life serving in a nonviolent unit also aligns with Hopi history and Hopi values, Gilbert says: “Generally speaking, the Hopi have tried to employ the concept of non-confrontation and nonviolence.”
 In precolonial times, that meant avoiding war with neighboring tribes.
 Although there were occasional skirmishes with the Navajo and Utes, protracted internecine conflict never took place.

 When American forces expanded west in the 19th century, the Hopi again found a way to maintain peace.
-Unlike tribes such as the Cherokee or the Lakota—whose land sat on gold and oil, respectively—Hopis inhabited a stretch of Arizona’s arid northeast that had little face value to the federal government.
+Unlike other tribes whose land had gold or oil, Hopis inhabited a stretch of Arizona’s arid northeast with little face value to the federal government.
 As such, no attempt was made to seize it.
 The Hopi, likewise, never attempted to engage with the interloping troops and again avoided war.

 As a result, the Hopi are one of very few American tribes whose reservation sits on their ancestral homelands.